EMC China Lab

 Generic default passwords such as "123456" and "admin" are completely prohibited.
 Factory-set device passwords must meet the following criteria:

-① Uniqueness Generation: Passwords shall be generated based on random algorithms, and pREDictable patterns such as serial numbers and sequential numbers are strictly forbidden.
+① Uniqueness Generation: Passwords shall be generated based on random algorithms, and predictable patterns such as serial numbers and sequential numbers are strictly forbidden.

 ② User Autonomy: Consumers shall be allowed to set custom high-strength passwords when using the device for the first time.